patelkb99/cs4641-team36.github.io/README.md

 # MOTIVATION OF PROJECT

-Many different types of breast cancer show relatively few signs and symptoms, and the inconspicuous nature of this disease only exacerbates the danger.
-1 in 8 women in the United States will develop breast cancer in her life.
-In 2020, it is predicted that about 42,000 women in the United States are expected to die from breast cancer [5].
+Breast cancer remains the second most common cancer diagnosis across the world while also disproportionately affecting women, and many types can show relatively few signs and symptoms.
+It is estimated that 1 in 8 women in the United States are at risk of developing breast cancer.
+In 2020, it is predicted that 42,000 women in the United States will die from this disease [5].
+The inconspicuous nature of this disease along with its prevalence are powerful testaments to its deadliness, and in an effort to lessen its threat, we have decided to concentrate on how we could best identify the disease for faster and more effective treatment.

-Invasive ductal carcinoma (IDC) is the most common form of breast cancer, representing over 80% of all cases [1].
-In order to identify the type of cancer and its invasiveness, pathologists scan large sections of benign regions in order to identify malignant areas; this process can be time consuming and difficult [2].
-Therefore, for our project, we will extract features from a dataset of breast histology images.
-After performing feature extraction we will use binary classification to determine the presence of IDC [4].
+Invasive ductal carcinoma (IDC) is the most common type of breast cancer, representing over 80% of all cases [1].
+In order to identify the type of cancer and its invasiveness, pathologists scan large sections of benign regions of tissue in order to identify malignant areas; however, this process can be time consuming and difficult [2].
+With this issue in mind, we have decided to focus our efforts on extracting the characteristic features of IDC from a dataset of breast histology images using various machine learning techniques.
+Once we extract these features, we will use binary classification to determine if IDC is present, and then compare our methods to find the model with the highest accuracy that will also generalize best to real world applications.

 # DATASET AND PREPROCESSING